mmayer/mmayer.github.io/index.md

 on [LinkedIn](http://ca.linkedin.com/in/mmayer/) and
 [GitHub](http://github.com/mmayer/).

-Currently, I primarily work on the Linux kernel for ARM-based embedded systems, with a tiny bit of MIPS thrown in for good measure.
+I am working on the Linux kernel for ARM-based embedded systems, with a tiny bit of MIPS thrown in for good measure.
+As of late, I have also been doing quite a bit of work with [Buildroot](https://www.buildroot.org).

 * * *